Skip to main content

 • Original down payment: Select whether your down payment was more or less than 20%.

-• Amortization: You can choose up to three different amortization lengths to generate multiple amortization schedules.
+• Amortization: You can choose up to four different amortization lengths to generate multiple amortization schedules.

-• Payment frequency: You can select up to three different payment frequency scenarios, which allows you to generate multiple amortization schedules.
+• Payment frequency: You can select up to four different payment frequency scenarios, which allows you to generate multiple amortization schedules.

 How to read your results

 After entering the above information, you can choose your desired amortization scenario.
-The calculator will then generate the amortization schedule; you’ll see a dark blue line going from the top left-hand corner to the bottom right-hand corner, which represents the balance remaining on your mortgage loan.
-It starts off at what the amount of your balance is today, and finishes when the amount is $0.
+The mortgage calculator will then generate the amortization schedule; you’ll see an orange line going from the top left-hand corner to the bottom right-hand corner, which represents the balance remaining on your mortgage loan.
+It starts off with the amount of your balance today and finishes when the amount is $0.

 Compare today’s lowest mortgage rates